Museum Cabinets for Preservation, Access & Growth

-Museum cabinets shield artifacts from common threats like light exposure, dust, pollutants, and pest infestation.
-The cabinets use sealed enclosures and stable materials that won’t off-gas or harm objects over time.
+Museum storage cabinets shield artifacts from common threats like light exposure, dust, pollutants, and pest infestation.
+A museum display cabinet uses sealed enclosures and stable materials that won’t off-gas or harm objects over time.
 Available in flat file, upright, or glass-front styles, they create safe environments for everything from paper and fabric to natural history specimens.

 Benefits include: